Debunking the myths

 What if I don’t belong to a union?

 No problem.
 Should you wish to work on a union job, the contractor will Taft-Hartley you into the union for that job and any other union jobs within a 30-day period, after which you may receive a letter from the Local saying you need to join.
-At that time, if you wish to continue to do union and non-union work, you simply apply for Fi-core/Beck Status.
+At that time, if you wish to continue to do union and non-union work, you simply assert your Fi-core/Beck rights.
 There is no need to join first and then resign.
-See above: “How do I assert my Fi-core/Beck status rights?”
+See above: “How do I assert my Fi-core/Beck rights?”

-For the Beck Status Application for Los Angeles Local 47, follow the instructions listed above in section two, How do I assert my Fi-core/Beck Status Rights?
-For other cities, go to the website for the appropriate local in your city.
+For cities other than Los Angeles, go to the website for the appropriate local in that city.
 Filing for Fi-core/Beck Status with one local will not give you Fi-Core/Beck protection in other locals.
 You must follow this procedure for every local you belong to.